Mary Ellen Vore, PT, MSCS

 Andrew Bartlett, PT, PhD, MPA

 Andrew S. Bartlett graduated from Utica College of Syracuse University in Physical Therapy in 1997.
-Prior to achieving his Physical Therapy degree Mr. Bartlett obtained a BS in Therapeutic Recreation and a Masters in Public Administration, and PhD in Physical Therapy from Nova Southeastern University.
-In addition to teaching part time within Nazareth's Physical Therapy Department, Andrew practices part time at Visiting Nurse Services, a home health agency.
+Prior to achieving his Physical Therapy degree Dr. Bartlett obtained a BS in Therapeutic Recreation and a Masters in Public Administration, and PhD in Physical Therapy from Nova Southeastern University.
+In addition to teaching full time within Nazareth's Physical Therapy Department, Andrew practices part time at Visiting Nurse Services, a home health agency.
+Current interests are in the areas of management of diabetes, prevention, and telehealth.

 Dr. Connie Chau's main research interest is motor control with an emphasis on neurophysiology and neuropharmacology.
 She received her undergraduate and graduate training from McGill University where she earned a BS in physical therapy and an MS in rehabilitation science.
 She pursued her doctoral training in the Physiology Department, Center for Neurological Science, University of Montreal, Canada.
 Dr. Chau also undertook further training as a postdoctoral fellow to better understand the changes of receptors in the spinal cord after injury using autoradiographical techniques.